katugtug/katugtug.github.io/witchgamepathfinder/index.md

 {% include menu.html menutype="campaign" menuof="The Witch Game"  linebreaks=true %}

+## Treasure table for level 2
+100 gp in treasure
+2 3rd level items
+2 2nd level items
+  1x bronze bull pendant talisman - druid skin

+2 3rd level consumables
+  1x potion of water breathing - dwarf skin

+2 2nd levbl consumables
+2 1st level consumables
+  1x thunderstone

+Scholarly Journal (plants)

+## Session 4
+* Strong Start: Down by the river's edge, a wounded man cries for help as a number of fish creatures emerge, carrying a bag of servered heads and wielding a wicked knives and thick pointed morning stars.
+* The man is Jermaine, a mercenary, wounded and dying.
+His was the last to get out of Bargetown before the fish folk took over.
+The whole northern valley is overrun with them and their gibberings to some ALGORATH.
+It's some god, they have a great pile of heads from much of the native folk and some of the miners too, piled high in Bargetown.
+They are building something underground at bargetown.
+Most were forced to flee but caught in the fish's traps and corralled for sacrifice.

+### Possible Encoutners that are fun.

+#### Well of the Ancients
+In a clearing, a well stands and all around in the ruins of a former town, now covered in weeds and grass, everything gone but the rocks.
+One side of the well is carved out and bits of food lay there.
+Perception 25 to detect a seeing eye glass.
+* The well used to be the home of a crazy dwarf who would trap folks in his traps when they neared the well.
+The hood of the well conceals a dead weight trap that drops a noose.
+* The dwarf is dead however, admidst his many traps and such, the start of another problem emerges - elementals, a water elemental has made its home in the well, having been let loose by the spill at keziah's tomb.
+The water elemental will attack any who enter, but there are many treasures in this hole that the dwarf has collected.

+#### Silvertounge
+* A curl of gentle smoke emerges from brick chimney of the The Silvertongue Inn.
+It is nestled into the trees just off the road.
+A coaching inn to change out horses and a welcome respite from the road.
+It's a timber structure, 1 story only, but real glass windows, frosted up with fog, as uniquely out of place.
+* It's a coaching inn, there are stables here.
+* There is a visitor, old man blevins, out to get some honey and to warn his friend Pip of the incoming attack.
+Fish creatures from the north are swimming in the river at night and searching the forest for something.
+* Just as he says this, there are fish monsters burrowing in the basement to get to the food and get some heads.
+* Obvious exits from the silver tounge:
+  * The great dwarven bridge, crosses the river to the west.
+The bridge stands tall after hundreds of years.
+  * The barrow hills into the forest of the east in Mossrock forest.
+  * North to Bargetown, now overrun with fish folk.

+#### Barrow lands and the standing stones
+Dreams of another age happen in the barrows at night, midst the ancient stones from another time.
+A staircase to heaven and the kings of the hill men, savage and gilt with their blighted gold.

+#### The Dwarven Bridge
+Powerful stone bridge.
+Deep towers go into all the way below the water, there are 3.

+Barred from crossing by the goldriver mercs, great large people from the western forest and the spurned hills make their way in.
+The spurned hills have changed these people, men and women, making them larger and more aggressive, but able to bear the star seed, a silver mark upon their foreheads.

 ## Session 3
 * Strong start:
   * The protean monster ravages the townsfolk while a fire rips through the stately manor house on the hill.